 - Yude M. Henteleff Award in Human Rights and Civil Liberties

-- Borden Ladner Gervais LLP Professional Excellence Award - on hold
+- Borden Ladner Gervais LLP Professional Excellence Award

 - Blake, Cassels & Graydon LLP Award

 - Muriel St. John Research Award for Women's Legal Issues